 - Know who to contact in case of an emergency

-Always keep yourself informed of what’s going on around you by monitoring local media and staying in contact with your hotel or tour organiser.
-And avoid demonstrations and public gatherings, which can sometimes turn confrontational.
+Always keep yourself informed by monitoring local media and staying in contact with your hotel or tour organiser.
+Avoid demonstrations and public gatherings, which can sometimes turn confrontational or violent.

-If you travelling to Madagascar you should take these sensible precautions to protect yourself against crime:
+Robberies, theft and street crime occur frequently in towns and cities, in nature reserves and on beaches.
+Carjacking and theft from cars have become more frequent.
+If you are travelling to Madagascar you should take these sensible precautions to protect yourself against crime:

 - Avoid dark and unlit streets and stairways, and arrange to be picked up or dropped off as close to your hotel or apartment entrance as possible.

 - Beware of pickpockets in crowded areas like street markets and airports.

 - Keep a close eye on your personal belongings and hold on to them in public places such as internet cafés, train and bus stations.